 Assigning Identifiers on Demand

-Identifiers can be assigned on demand by viewing the identifiers associated with a CO Person.
+Identifiers can be assigned on demand by viewing the identifiers associated with the CO Department, CO Group, or CO Person.
 An Assign Identifiers button will be available.

 When a petition created from an enrollment flow is approved, any identifier assignments defined for the CO will automatically be run.